JuliaLinearAlgebra/MatrixDepot.jl/doc/examples.rst

 .. code::

     matrixdepot("hilb")

-   Hilbert matrix:
+     Hilbert matrix
+    ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

+    The Hilbert matrix is a very ill conditioned matrix.
+It is symmetric positive definite and totally positive.

     Input options:

-    [type,] dim: the dimension of the matrix
+      •  [type,] dim: the dimension of the matrix;

-    [type,] row_dim, col_dim: the row and column dimension
+      •  [type,] row_dim, col_dim: the row and column dimensions.

-    ['inverse', 'ill-cond', 'symmetric', 'pos-def']
+    Groups: ["inverse", "ill-cond", "symmetric", "pos-def"]

+    Reference: M. D. Choi, Tricks or treats with the Hilbert matrix, Amer.
+Math.
+    Monthly, 90 (1983), pp. 301-312.

+    N. J. Higham, Accuracy and Stability of Numerical Algorithms, Society for Industrial and Applied Mathematics, Philadelphia, PA, USA, 2002; sec.
+28.1

 .. code::

    matrixdepot("hadamard")

-   Hadamard matrix:
+     Hadamard matrix
+    ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

+   The Hadamard matrix is a square matrix whose entries are 1 or -1.
+It was named after Jacques Hadamard.
+The rows of a Hadamard matrix are orthogonal.

    Input options:

-    [type,] dim: the dimension of the matrix, n is a power of 2
+     •  [type,] n: the dimension of the matrix, n is a power of 2.

-    ['inverse', 'orthogonal', 'eigen']
+   Groups: ["inverse", "orthogonal", "eigen"]

+   Reference: S. W. Golomb and L. D. Baumert, The search for Hadamard matrices, Amer.
+Math.
+Monthly, 70 (1963) pp. 12-17

 From the information given, we notice that we can create a 4-by-6